What is Bullying?

-- The shift in Friend’s circle: While it is perfectly normal for a child to change his friends very often and have a new best friend every now and then what is not okay is they coming back to home and saying “Nobody likes me” or “No one plays with me.”
-Bullies often isolate their targets from others making them feel alone and easy to bully.
+- The shift in Friend’s circle: While it is perfectly normal for a child to change his friends very often and have a new best friend now and then what is not okay are they coming back to home and saying “Nobody likes me” or “No one plays with me.”
+Bullies often isolate their targets from others, making them feel alone and easy to bully.

 - Being Quiet.

 - Having low self-esteem and confidence.